singaround/songbook/songs/lady-leroy-lady-leroy.md

 So it's broadside and broadside each other did pour\
 And louder and louder the cannons did roar\
-These brave Irish heres have gained victory\
+These brave Irish heroes have gained victory\
 Hurrah for true lovers - may they always run free

 They've landed in Boston that city of fame\